gomes-lab/SARA_ScienceAdvances/README.md

 Before running below scripts, copy the raw data from microscopy imaging and reflectance measurements available from <https://doi.org/10.7298/h63q-9r54> to `ProcessingData/Bi2O3`, or modify the paths in the relevant python files.

 ## Extract features from images
-In `ProcessingData`, execute
+In `ProcessingData`, using a python version later than 3.6, execute
 ```
 python get_gp-bias.py
 ```
+All relevant package dependencies can be satisfied through standard `PyPI` package installs.
 This script will extract the features from the images and create separate plots, which contain the image itself as well as the RGB and LSA bias.
 The bias features will be written to a file called `bias.json`.

 ## Process and plot reflectance spectroscopy